shhhkun/SmartMirror/mobile_app/MainApp/README.md

 maybe:
 - smart navigation in the app, based on bluetooth state. when permissions are enabled, no need to show the screen for permissions. when a device is connected, can take them directly to the send data screen.
-- persist info about devices and/or user states. store stuff to "disk".
+- persist info about devices and/or user states. store stuff to "disk". might not be super necessary though, if I'm using the bonded devices array.

 # ----------